enso-org/ide/docs/repository-structure.md

   connections to backend - instead it delivers FRP endpoints to be integrated with controllers.
 That design allow us to measure of vis-part only performance.
-* IDE Controllers (`src/rust/ide/lib/controller`) - The logic part of IDE, that is synchronizing graph an text and communication with Engine.
+* IDE Controllers (`src/rust/ide/lib/controller`) - The logic part of IDE, that is synchronizing graph a text and communication with Engine.
 It should not know anything about visual part.
-In future we may consider creating some sort of CLI for automatic integration tests.
+In the future we may consider creating some sort of CLI for automatic integration tests.